Rangers Treasure Map v2.1: Snap re-invented

 Why?

-The first question, is why do we need to change snap for 2.1?
-The requirement is that 2.1 is primarily focused on supporting Windows 8.1 & Windows 8.1 does snap a little differently to how Windows 8 handled snap.
-In short, in Windows 8 you had snap (fixed width), a full screen and third “middle” state – however Windows 8.1, has full screen and then any value between that down to a minimum width.
+The first question is: why do we need to change snap for 2.1?
+The requirement is that 2.1 focuses primarily on supporting Windows 8.1, and Windows 8.1 handles snap differently from Windows 8.
+In short, in Windows 8, you had snap (fixed-width), fullscreen, and a third “middle” state—but Windows 8.1 only offers fullscreen and any width between that and a minimum threshold.

 Planning

-Step one in doing this was to investigate what we had – so I just took the app and ran it on Windows 8.1 and played with the new snap experience.
-From that I took screenshots, made annotations etc… for us to decide on an approach.
-You can see these images along the side/bottom of this post.
+The first step was to investigate our current setup: I ran the app on Windows 8.1, played with the new snap experience, and took screenshots with annotations to guide our approach.
+You can see these images alongside/below this post.

 Decisions

-To this we chose a minimum of 320 pixels (the default in 8.1 is 500) since that matched what we had in Windows 8.
+To achieve this, we set a minimum width of 320 pixels (the default in Windows 8.1 was 500), aligning with our Windows 8 baseline.

 Code

-So what did the code changes look like for with our model?
-In the image below you can see that rather than ask what state we are in (line 142 on the left) we rather just check the screen width and based on that we load the correct namespace.
+What did the code changes look like with our model?
+In the image below, you’ll see that instead of querying the current state (line 142, left), we now check the screen width and load the corresponding namespace based on that.